The-RoboTUM/Forrest_Upper_EtherCAT_Slave/Readme.md

-# 🦿 Upper Leg Ethercat Sensor Slave Controler
+# 🦿 Upper Leg Ethercat Sensor Slave
-Ethercat slave controller forwarding I2C sensor data.
+Ethercat slave forwarding I2C sensor data.

 ## Setup
 From a Unix environment, make sure to have the following tools and libraries installed on your computer: